php-fig/fig-standards/proposed/http-message.md

      * rootless (not starting with a slash).
 Implementations MUST support all
      * three syntaxes.
      *
+     * If the path is intended to be domain-relative rather than path relative then
+     * it must begin with a slash ("/").
+Paths not starting with a slash ("/")
+     * are assumed to be relative to some base path known to the application or
+     * consumer.
+     *
      * Users can provide both encoded and decoded path characters.
      * Implementations ensure the correct encoding as outlined in getPath().
      *